You cannot copy content of this website, your IP is being recorded

 • Place your dentures in a container and keep them covered with water so they do not warp when not wearing them.

-• You will need to continue to schedule regular dental visits so that Dr. Khan can evaluate the fit of your dentures and adjust them if needed.
+• You will need to continue scheduling regular dental visits to evaluate the fit of your dentures and make adjustments if needed.

 If you have any questions regarding dentures, call our office and we will be happy to assist you.

-In order to create a bridge, Dr. Khan will first prepare the teeth on either side of where it will be placed.
-These teeth are called abutment teeth, and will be used to help hold and anchor your new bridge.
+To create a bridge, the team will first prepare the teeth on either side of where it will be placed.
+These teeth are called abutment teeth and will be used to help hold and anchor your new bridge.
 They are prepared by recontouring their surfaces so that crowns can be attached.
 The bridge will be made up of these two crowns, and the new tooth or teeth, called the pontic.
-Impressions of your teeth are then made, and sent to a dental lab who will use them to manufacture your bridge.
-In the meantime you will be fitted with a temporary bridge to help protect the area and to improve the overall look.
-Once your new bridge in ready, you will return to the office to have it placed.
+Impressions of your teeth are then made and sent to a dental lab which will use them to manufacture your bridge.
+In the meantime, you will be fitted with a temporary bridge to help protect the area and improve the overall look.
+Once your new bridge is ready, you will return to the office to have it placed.
 It will be checked and adjusted to ensure a proper and comfortable fit for you before being adhered into place.

 You should care for your new bridge in the same way you care for your teeth in general.
 Regular brushing and flossing is recommended, as well as an antiseptic mouthwash.
 A dental bridge can last five to fifteen years and longer with good care and oral hygiene.

-Missing teeth can not only be unsightly, but can also cause surrounding teeth to move and shift changing the way you are able to eat and speak.
+Missing teeth can not only be unsightly but can also cause surrounding teeth to move and shift changing the way you can eat and speak.
 A bridge is a great choice for replacing missing teeth for a healthy and attractive smile.

 Here are some of the ways that you can care for your baby’s teeth and gums: